10 to 11 March

 Peter Micek leads the Access policy team’s business and human rights work, advocating for a more rights-respecting and transparent telecom sector.
 He also teaches a course at Columbia University’s School of International and Public Affairs on internet policy and governance.
 A lawyer by training, Peter completed a JD cum laude at the University of San Francisco School of Law, and in 2010 published “A Genealogy of Home Visits,” critiquing surveillance of at-risk communities in the U.S.F.
 Law Review.
 As an intern, Peter defended independent journalists and engaged in Freedom of Information litigation at First Amendment Project.
 For five years, in his native San Francisco, Peter led youth and ethnic media development at New America Media, and was Web Editor at KALW’s daily radio program Your Call.
 Previously, he studied political science and journalism at Northwestern University in Evanston, IL.
 He is licensed by the state bars of California and New York, and has no cats.

-Dunja Mijatović of Bosnia and Herzegovina was appointed OSCE Representative on Freedom of the Media in March 2010, and reappointed for a second term in March 2013.
+Dunja Mijatović of Bosnia and Herzegovina was elected as the Council of Europe Commissioner for Human Rights on January 24, 2018.
+Previously, she was appointed OSCE Representative on Freedom of the Media in March 2010, and reappointed for a second term in March 2013.
 She is an expert in media law and regulation.
 In 1998, as one of the founders of the Communications Regulatory Agency of Bosnia and Herzegovina, she helped to create a legal, regulatory and policy framework for the media in a complex post-war society.
 She was also involved in setting up a self-regulatory Press Council and the first Free Media Helpline in South East Europe.
 In 2007 she was elected Chair of the European Platform of Regulatory Agencies.
 She was the first non-EU Member State representative and the first woman to hold this post.
 Previously, she chaired the Council of Europe’s Group of Specialists on freedom of expression and information in times of crisis.
 During her Chairmanship, the CoE Committee of Ministers adopted the Declaration by the Committee of Ministers on the protection and promotion of investigative journalism and Guidelines on protecting freedom of expression and information in times of crisis.
 As an expert on media and communications legislation, she has worked in Armenia, Austria, Iraq, Jordan, Montenegro, Serbia, Slovenia, Morocco and the UK.

 Dario Milo is a partner in the Dispute Resolution Practice at Webber Wentzel, where he leads a team on communications and information law.
 Dario obtained BComm, LLB and LLM degrees in Company Law and Constitutional Law from the University of the Witwatersrand.
 After working as an associate in the Media Law Department, Dario studied for an LLM degree in Communications Law at University College London.
 Thereafter, he received a PhD at University College London.
 His thesis examined privacy, reputation and freedom of the media in the context of the law of defamation and privacy, focusing on South African, English and US law.